practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

 > [!TIP]
-> One more tip: in case of compilation or linking problems, including version problems, you may just delete the whole subdirectory _./m2bin_ and start all over.
+> In case of compilation or linking problems, including version problems, you may just delete the whole subdirectory _./m2bin_ and start all over.

 <br/>